Optimizing Medical Websites for SEO Success in a Competitive Market

 B. On-Page SEO: Crafting High-Quality, User-Friendly Content

-On-page SEO refers to the optimization of individual web pages on your website to enhance their rankings in search engines.
+On-page SEO refers to optimizing individual web pages on your website to improve their search rankings.
 This includes everything from the quality of your content to the use of keywords, internal links, and images.

 a.
 Writing Patient-Centric Content